Hans Wegner: Retirement and legacy

 As Wegner got older, his health started declining and he withdrew from work.
 Wegner retired in 1993 and his daughter Marianne took over his studio.
 Marianne said of Wegner's retirement, "Towards the end of the 1980s, I could feel that my father's energy level was faltering...but I was there to help out.
 I took on more and more tasks along the way. [...]
 He continued to draw some furniture until 1993, but after that, he couldn't really concentrate on the work anymore and he also had trouble walking down the stairs to the drawing room."
 He was placed in a nursing home in 2001 and started using a wheelchair.

 In August 1995, Museum Sønderjylland opened a permanent exhibit of Wegner's work in the Tønder water tower.
 Wegner gifted 36 chairs for display on the exhibit which he felt comprised his best work.

-On January 26, 2007, Wegner passed away at the age of 92.
+On 26 January 2007, Wegner died at the age of 92.
 In Wegner's own lifetime he was able to witness a surge of renewed interest in his work.
 PP Møbler and Marianne Wegner worked together to create an engraved oak headstone for his gravesite at Mariebjerg Cemetery in Gentofte.

 To mark the 100 year anniversary of Wegner's birth in 2014, a series of events took place to commemorate the artist.
 Designmuseum Danmark opened the Just One Good Chair exhibition to showcase a retrospective of Wegner's work, as well as published an accompanying book in English, Danish, and German.
 The Art Museum in Tønder put on the "Hans J Wegner: A Nordic Design Icon from Tønder" exhibition, with an accompanying book of the same name in Danish and English.
-The Art Museum in Tønder also released Hans, His Chairs and The World, a children’s book about Wegner's life.
+The Art Museum in Tønder also released Hans, His Chairs and The World, a children's book about Wegner's life.
 Post Danmark issued a commemorative stamp.

 A number of Wegner's furniture was put into production in 2014 to mark Wegner's 100th birthday.
 PP Møbler released the Upholstered Peacock Chair (PP550) and Hammock Chair (PP135) and put the Tub Chair (PP530) into production for the first time.
 Carl Hansen & Søn released the CH88 chair and CH825 credenza.

 Art Museum in Tønder and Tønder Municipality created the Wegner Prize in 2015 to recognize designers or institutions that have contributed to Wegner's memory or the development of Nordic design.
-Winners of the prize include Noritsugu Oda, Aarhus City Hall, Cabinetmakers’ Autumn Exhibition, and PP Møbler, Getama, and Carl Hansen & Søn.
+Winners of the prize include Noritsugu Oda, Aarhus City Hall, Cabinetmakers' Autumn Exhibition, and PP Møbler, Getama, and Carl Hansen & Søn.

 In February 2020, a group formed the Association for the establishment of a Museum for Hans J. Wegner (Danish: Foreningen til etablering af et museum for Hans J. Wegners møbelkunst) to explore creating an entire museum dedicated to Wegner in Tønder.
 The association plans to spend up to three years investigating the feasibility and seeking grants to bring the idea to life.
 Wegner's family has been supportive and offered up items from his design studio to display at the museum.